scorelab/Webiu/src/components/BookingCard/BookingCard.md

 ## How to use the component

-Import the component to `pages/index.js`
+Import the component to `pages/index.js` to successfully render and use the component
-`import BookingCard from "../components/BookingCard";`
+* To import component: `import BookingCard from "../components/BookingCard";` and
+* To import icons: `import {faBuilding,faUser,faDollar,faBed} from "@fortawesome/free-solid-svg-icons"`

 ## How to handle props to the component